-NetSuite offers a complete end-to-end solution to the middle market packed with lots of features, including financial modules, order management, supply chain management, demand planning, procurement, inventory management, human resource management, CRM, and commerce.
-This allows midmarket organizations to use just one solution provider to complete their needs rather than trying to connect multiple disparate systems or enter data manually from one system to another which can create massive bottle necks and hurt the customer experience.
+NetSuite offers a complete end-to-end solution to the middle market packed with lots of features.
+These include financial modules, order management, supply chain management, demand planning, procurement, inventory management, human resource management, CRM and commerce.
+This end-to-end setup allows midmarket organizations to use just one solution provider to complete their needs, rather than trying to connect multiple disparate systems or enter data manually from one system into another, which can create massive bottlenecks and hurt the customer experience.

 Any company that wants to grow its business needs to consider ERP solutions that can scale with future growth without multiple upgrades and implementations.
 Given that NetSuite is a cloud-based system with many modules, companies can add new modules as needed.
 For example, a company switching to NetSuite might begin with a relatively basic solution, using only the accounting/financials package, and then tack on modules like Advanced Inventories or Work Orders as needed.
 The company might upgrade later to more enhanced packages to have all the features they need.